 First define the

-namespace/name in the Contour configuration file of a Kubernetes secret which will be used as the fallback certificate.
+Contour configuration file of a Kubernetes secret which will be used as the fallback certificate.

 Any HTTPProxy which enables fallback certificate delegation must have the fallback certificate delegated to the namespace in which the HTTPProxy object resides.

 TLSCertificateDelegation to delegate the fallback certificate to specific or all namespaces (e.g.

 *) which should be allowed to enable the fallback certificate.

 Finally, for each root HTTPProxy, set the

 Spec.TLS.enableFallbackCertificate parameter to allow that HTTPProxy to opt-in to the fallback certificate routing.

 apiVersion: projectcontour.io/v1 kind: HTTPProxy metadata: name: fallback-tls-example namespace: defaultub spec: virtualhost: fqdn: fallback.bar.com tls: secretName: testsecret enableFallbackCertificate: true routes: - services: - name: s1 port: 80 --- apiVersion: projectcontour.io/v1 kind: TLSCertificateDelegation metadata: name: fallback-delegation namespace: www-admin spec: delegations: - secretName: fallback-secret-name targetNamespaces: - "*"